pauldlynch/SOEStatus/README.md

 - Stig Brautaset's JSON library
 - Apple (Reachability)
 - PullRefreshTableViewController (Leah Culver)
+- Buzz Andersen's SFHFKeychainUtils
 - and a couple of others //TODO: update with details!

+RESTful access is based on my own generic code (PLRestful), subclassed to add specific support for the SOE feed.

 Connecting to GitHub:
 http://www.leniel.net/2011/08/xcode-iphone-beginner-projects-git.html